trangnguyen250100/Orders-and-employees-quality/README.md

 - Speed up the order processing of employees, and reduce wasted time.

 Limitations:
-- Deadlines may need to be adjusted and measured on a regular basis to accommodate headcount, worker productivity, and machine speed...
+- Deadlines may need to be adjusted and measured on a regular basis to accommodate headcount, worker productivity...